corda/corda/docs/source/tutorial-cordapp.rst

 where ``local_branch_name`` is a name of your choice and ``tag_name`` is the name of the tag you wish to checkout.

 Gradle will handle all the dependencies for you.
-Now you are now ready to get started `building the CorDapp Template`_.
+Now you are now ready to get started `building the example CorDapp`_.

 Using a SNAPSHOT release
 ~~~~~~~~~~~~~~~~~~~~~~~~